(Published May 2014, last updated March 2025)

 During the Hundred Years War in the middle of the fifteenth century, many villages in France were destroyed, including la Combe, where life in this part of the world was centred.
 Today, only the twelfth-century church remains.
 The villagers moved a short distance to the site of present-day Curemonte, building homes around three châteaux constructed during the fourteenth and fifteenth centuries.

-Visit the church of Saint-Hilaire de la Combe, then take a look around Curemonte and find a comprehensive list of accommodation.
+Take a look around Curemonte and find a comprehensive list of accommodation.

 Beaulieu-sur-Dordogne